depsterr/depsterr.com/src/blog/2021/writing portable makefiles.md

 ## A powerful GNU Makefile

 The following is a Makefile written by a now-graduated senior of mine, slightly modified by me to show more non-standard syntax.
-It is very powerful, and it's what I used as a template for writing my Makefiles for a long time.
+It is very powerful, and I used it as a template for writing my own Makefiles for a long time.
 However, it uses a lot of GNU extensions, making it a perfect example of how to replace them.
 I've added some comments throughout the file which explain the nonstandard syntax.

 	# GNU make uses ?= to define a macro if not already set by an environment